rudifa/ios-gameofchats/README.md

 let cell = tableView.dequeueReusableCell(withIdentifier: cellId, for: indexPath) as!
 UserCell
 ```

-Next comes caching of images in the app (after 16:00).
+Added caching of images in the app - removes the unnecessary network traffic.

+Now storage, retrieval, caching and display of user images work.

+### Ep 7 - Lets Fix some Bugs and Use JPEG Image Compression